browsermedia/browsercms/README.markdown

 # BrowserCMS: Humane Content Management for Rails

-(3.0 Beta) - Not quite done, but ready to be tinkered with.

 BrowserCMS is a general purpose, open source Web Content Management System (CMS), written in Ruby on Rails.
 It is designed to support three distinct groups of people:

 1. Non-technical web editors who want a humane system to manage their site, without needing to understand what HTML or even Rails is.